Sana3339/Frisco-React/README.md

 # Frisco
-Frisco is an SPA (Single Page App) built in React with a Flask server and SQL Alchemy ORM.
+Frisco is a full-stack, single page web app built using React, Python, Flask and PostgreSQL.

 ## Introduction
 San Francisco is an incredible place with each neighborhood vastly different from the next, all with their own personalities and characteristics.
 I was the first in my network to move to SF over 10 years ago and I remember how difficult it was to figure out which neighborhood was best suited for me.

 I built Frisco to help other young professionals looking to move to the City by the Bay to have the most pertinent information of the most popular/well-known neighborhoods in one place (along with a sampling of restaurants in each neighborhood).
 I also included functionality that allows sellers to post housing for rent to these potential buyers and functionality for the buyers to email the sellers directly through the app.